ayushhh321/Excel-to-JSON.py/readme.md

 Additionally, the repository relies on the openpyxl library for handling Excel files.
 If openpyxl is not already installed in your environment, you can install it using the following command:

 pip install openpyxl

+These dependencies are necessary for the smooth execution of the Excel-to-JSON conversion functionality provided by this repository.